 OpenSearch Dashboards multi-tenancy

 Tenants in OpenSearch Dashboards are spaces for saving index patterns, visualizations, dashboards, and other OpenSearch Dashboards objects.
+OpenSearch allows users to create multiple tenants for multiple uses.
 Tenants are useful for safely sharing your work with other OpenSearch Dashboards users.
 You can control which roles have access to a tenant and whether those roles have read or write access.
-By default, all OpenSearch Dashboards users have access to two independent tenants:
+By default, all OpenSearch Dashboards users have access to two independent tenants: the global tenant and a private tenant.
+Multi-tenancy also provides the option to create custom tenants.

-- Private - This tenant is exclusive to each user and can’t be shared.
-You can’t use it to access routes or index patterns made by the user’s global tenant.
+- Private – This tenant is exclusive to each user and can’t be shared.
+It does not allow you to access routes or index patterns created by the user’s global tenant.

 - Change advanced settings